 How to Make Mashed Potatoes so they come out perfect every time!
 Creamy, flavorful, easy, and loved by everyone!

-There are four things that immediately come to my mind when someone mentions comfort food – chocolate cake, meatloaf, chicken soup, and mashed potatoes!
+There are five things that immediately come to my mind when someone mentions comfort food – chocolate cake, meatloaf, beef stew, chicken noodle soup, and mashed potatoes!
 We grew up on them, we love them, and they just make us happy, right?

 Sure, most people know how to make mashed potatoes, and no doubt everyone has their preferred way.
 But just like the difference between boring scrambled eggs and the best scrambled eggs, there’s a way to make mediocre mashed potatoes and a way to make the absolute best mashed potatoes.
 So let’s get to it!